HenrikBengtsson/matrixStats/revdep/problems.md

         doc     9.4Mb
     ```

-*   checking data for non-ASCII characters ...
-NOTE
-    ```
-      Failed with error:  'package 'GenomeInfoDb' could not be loaded' Error in .requirePackage(package) :
-        unable to find required package 'DESeq2'
-      Calls: <Anonymous> ... getClass -> getClassDef -> .classEnv -> .requirePackage
-      Execution halted
-    ```

 # singleCellTK

 Version: 1.0.3

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking for hidden files and directories ...
+NOTE
     ```
-    Packages required but not available: ‘GSVA’ ‘GSVAdata’ ‘MAST’
+    Found the following hidden files and directories:
+      .BBSoptions

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    These were most likely included in error.
+See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
     ```

-# singscore

-Version: 1.0.0

-## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘GSEABase’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+      installed size is  5.4Mb
+      sub-directories of 1Mb or more:
+        data   1.0Mb
+        doc    3.7Mb
     ```

 # sizeMat